Apalit: Government

 Like other towns in the Philippines, Apalit is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
-The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the Barangays or Barrios.
+The vice mayor heads the legislative council (Sangguniang Bayan) consisting of councilors from the Barangays or Barrios.
+Of the eight councilors, only one won independently, while the rest came from KMBLN.